Jakub Hrůša: Career

 In February 2009, Hrůša was named the music director of Glyndebourne on Tour, effective January 2010.
 In September 2011, he was named the next music director of the Royal Danish Opera and of the Royal Danish Orchestra, effective September 2013.
-However, in January 2012, in the wake of the resignation of Keith Warner from the artistic directorship of the Royal Danish Opera following proposed budget cuts, Hrůša announced that he would not take the music directorship of Royal Danish Opera, in solidarity with Warner's action.
-In September 2015, after 5 appearances as a guest conductor, Hrůša was named the next chief conductor of the Bamberg Symphony, effective from the 2016–2017 season, with an initial contract of 4 seasons.
+However, in January 2012, in the wake of the resignation of Keith Warner from the artistic directorship of the Royal Danish Opera following proposed budget cuts, Hrůša announced that he would not take the post, in solidarity with Warner's action.

+In September 2015, after five appearances as a guest conductor, Hrůša was named the next chief conductor of the Bamberg Symphony, from the 2016–2017 season, with an initial contract of four seasons.
+This was extended firstly to the 2025–2026 season, then through to the 2028–2029 season.

 In March 2017, the Philharmonia Orchestra announced the appointment of Hrůša as one of its two new principal guest conductors, effective with the 2017–2018 season.
-In June 2018, the Bamberg Symphony announced the extension of Hrůša's contract as its chief conductor through the 2025–2026 season.
-In July 2021, the Orchestra dell'Accademia Nazionale di Santa Cecilia announced the appointment of Hrůša as its next principal guest conductor, effective with the 2021-2022 season, with an initial contract of 3 seasons.
+In July 2021, the Orchestra dell'Accademia Nazionale di Santa Cecilia announced the appointment of Hrůša as its next principal guest conductor, effective with the 2021/22 season, with an initial contract of three seasons.
+His Proms debut in 2017 was an unconventional programme of the Hussite Chorale 'Ktož jsú Boži bojovníci', Smetana's Tábor and Blaník from Má vlast, Martinů's Field Mass, Dvořák's Hussite Overture, Janáček's Song of the Hussites and Suk's Praga.
+His next Prom concert in 2019 consisted of the complete Má vlast preceded by Dvořák's Violin Concerto.

-Hrůša first guest-conducted at the Royal Opera House (ROH) in February 2018, in a production of Carmen.
-He returned to the ROH in April 2022 to conduct a production of Lohengrin.
-In October 2022, the ROH announced the appointment of Hrůša as its next music director, effective in September 2025.
-He took the title of music director designate with immediate effect.
+Hrůša first guest-conducted at the Royal Opera House (ROH) in February 2018, in a production of Bizet's Carmen.
+He returned to the ROH in April 2022 to conduct Wagner's Lohengrin.
+In October 2022, the ROH announced the appointment of Hrůša as its next music director, effective in September 2025, taking the title of music director designate with immediate effect.

+In 2020, a bi-lingual (Czech–English) anthology entitled Hrůša on Martinů was published, consisting of essays on Bohuslav Martinů by Hrůša, and an interview in his role as president of the International Martinů Circle.
+Although he had not conducted a Martinů opera in a theatre at the time of publication, he had conducted several performances of Martinů's symphonies.
+In June 2025, the Czech Philharmonic announced the appointment of Hrůša as its next chief conductor and music director, effective with the 2028-2029 season, with an initial contract of five seasons.